Lithuania in the Eurovision Song Contest 2017: Format

 The 2017 competition involved 49 entries and consisted of 10 shows.
 The first four shows consisted of 11 to 13 entries each and resulted in the elimination of 25 entries all together.
 The remaining 24 entries participated in the fifth and sixth shows where each show consisted of 12 entries and the bottom four were eliminated.
 The remaining 16 entries participated in the seventh and eighth show where each show consisted of eight entries and the top four advanced to the competition's semi-final.
 In the semi-final, two entries were eliminated and the top six proceeded to the final, while a public online repechage vote selected an additional entry for the final among six of the previously eliminated acts.
 In the final, the winner was selected from the remaining seven entries.

 The results of each of the 10 shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
-During the first six shows, the jury votes were determined by a four-member Lithuanian panel only.
-From the seventh to ninth shows, the jury votes consisted of a combination of a Lithuanian jury panel consisting of four members and an international jury panel consisting of three members.
-In the final, a seven-member Lithuanian panel and a four-member international panel voted.
+During the first six shows, the jury votes were determined by a Lithuanian jury panel only.
+Starting from the seventh show, the jury votes consisted of a combination of a Lithuanian panel and an international panel.
 The public could vote through telephone and SMS voting.
 Ties in all shows but the final were decided in favour of the entry that received the most votes from the public.
 In the final, a tie was decided in favour of the entry that was awarded the most points by the jury.